mxagar/bitcoin_notes/bitcoin_technical_theory/Bitcoin_Antonopoulos_Book.md

 - Outer layers add complexity and are less trusted.
 - There is one central issue: The core layer/root can be attacked.
 - **In Bitcoin, the core layer are the private keys** - keeping private keys safe is the most important part of the security.

-Three Pillars of Bitcoin Security:

-1. **Private Keys:**
-   - Most important: Private keys control the funds.
-   - If lost, funds are lost; if stolen, funds are stolen.
-   - BEST PRACTICES: Paper wallets, hardware wallets, backups.
-2. **Pseudonymity and Privacy:**
-   - Bitcoin transactions are public and pseudonymous.
-   - Key Issue: Reusing addresses - easy to track fund movement and owner identity.
-   - BEST PRACTICES: Use a new address for each transaction.
-3. **Proof-of-Work:**
-   - Miners secure the network and validate transactions.
-   - Key Issue: 51% attacks.

 ### Private Key Management